 Weekly shifts supporting the child development activities and teen programs of WTLC.
 Required to attend the 40 Hour Hotline Training Program.
 Training is offered in March and August.
 Click here for training dates and registration information.

 To learn more about board of directors opportunities, contact our Chief Executive Officer, Gigi Tsontos at firstname.lastname@example.org or 714-992-1939×106

 Our program asks for a commitment of five hours per week to answer hotline calls and document those calls.
 Required to attend the 40 Hour Hotline Training Program.
 Training is offered in March and August.
 Click here for training dates and registration information.

 Pro Bono Legal Services

 WTLC’s Legal Advocacy program greatly benefits from the pro bono services provided by attorneys.
 WTLC will provide introductory trainings for attorneys interested in volunteering, but are not familiar with domestic violence.
-Please contact our Executive Director, Gigi Tsontos at email@example.com or 714-992-1939×106 for more information.
+Please contact our Chief Executive Officer, Gigi Tsontos at email@example.com or 714-992-1939×106 for more information.

 Special Events and Community Events